 I love a good Sideshow Collectible.
 Finding one in the wild is always a treat.
 Stores like Midtown Comics or Forbidden Planet in New York cater to folks like me.
 The adults with disposable income who enjoy the finer toys in life.
 Toys R Us can get in on this, using high-quality collectible figures as a means to get guys and gals like me back into their stores.
 The answer could be an offshoot brand called Toys R Us Gold, or Toys R Us Old.
 Again, I am spitballing.

-Hold Toy Cons for independent toy makers
+Hold Toy-Cons for independent toymakers

 Conventions are big business.
 Every brand with a sizable audience invests in a meetup at some point or another.
 Comic-Con, Designer-Con, Digital Thinkers Conference.
 The sky is the limit.
+Open your doors (virtually for now) to burgeoning toymakers to show off their new ideas and sell their products to the Toys R Us fanbase.
+Who knows, the next Super Soaker or Nerf Whistling Football could come from one of these conventions.

 Just bring Toys R Us back already

-Whatever the proverbial “they”decide to do, having Toys R Us once more is a net positive for humanity.
+Whatever the proverbial “they” decides to do, having Toys R Us once more is a net positive for humanity.
 We can all use a little childish joy in our lives.
 That’s what Toys R Us can generate in people.
 The sight of Geoffrey welcoming people into the world of toys is sorely lacking.

 Do you have any ideas on how to help Toys R Us return and flourish?
 Drop me a line on Twitter and let’s talk about toys.